Resources for Families

 Fisheries Program employees are passionate about their work and have the expertise and the desire to share their knowledge with visitors.
 Special events that highlight the recreational, economic, health, and quality-of-life benefits of fishing; a new environmental education program; a wealth of volunteer opportunities; and staff that vigorously support these programs all work together to provide families and children the chance for a hands-on experience that will deepen their appreciation of our aquatic resources.

 Whether it is a National Fish Hatchery, a local park or your own backyard, there are lots of safe outdoor places you and your family can visit.
 And you don’t need to be an expert on nature to enjoy it!
 Nature’s health benefits come from experiencing nature, not knowing about the ecological processes at work.

-Visit a hatchery, use the activities on the BiT Activity Card [link to this pdf] for ideas on exploring natural spaces, or participate in one of dozens of annual events held at hatcheries across the region.
+Visit a hatchery, use the activities on the BiT Activity Card for ideas on exploring natural spaces, or participate in one of dozens of annual events held at hatcheries across the region.
 Allow yourself and your child a moment each day for free, unstructured play outside, and you’ll feel closer to nature and each other!

 - Your Family & Nature: Getting Outside is Easy and Fun!
 Fact Sheet